MoneySavingExpert.com homepage

 Assuming the building society keeps the same criteria as previous years (there are no guarantees, but it's a decent bet):

-Secondly, use your current account in the first three months of this year.
-For this step, what you'll need to do to qualify depends on which current account you have.
-So:
+2. Secondly, you must have used your account within the first three months of this year.
+For this step, what you'll need to do to qualify depends on which current account you have, so:

-– For those with a FlexAccount, FlexBasic, FlexDirect you MUST either:
+– For those with a FlexAccount, FlexBasic, FlexDirect account:

 Payments OUT can include debit card transactions, Direct Debits, bank transfers and standing orders (but not transfers to other Nationwide accounts you have).

-Finally, ensure you have at least £100 in savings OR owe at least £100 on a mortgage with Nationwide in March 2025.
-If you don't have either of those, stick £100 (or maybe £200 to be safe in case it changes its terms) into one of its savings accounts.
+3. Finally, ensure you have at least £100 in savings OR owe at least £100 on a mortgage with Nationwide by the end of this month.
+If you don't have either of those, stick £100 (or maybe £200 to be safe in case it changes its terms) into one of its savings accounts before Monday 31 March.

 A good option could be Nationwide's Flex Regular Saver – this is one of our top picks for regular savings and pays 6.5%, more than standard easy-access accounts.
 It's designed for you to pay in up to £200 a month for a year, but you don't have to – you could just make one deposit and withdraw it later (the account allows up to three penalty-free withdrawals a year).